 List 4 foods include macadamias, walnuts, pecans, grapes (including raw, jelly, jam, and juices), currants, raisins, chives, leeks, shallots, garlic, onions, chocolate, coffee grounds, anything containing caffeine, cinnamon, wild mushrooms, cherries, seeds, fruit pits, tomato sauce, yeast dough, anything with xylitol, and all restaurant food.

 Dangerous Chemicals and Additives in Food

-In human food and dog food, there are lots of chemicals and additives.
-Even when eating whole foods that are supposed to be all-natural, there will be traces of some chemicals because of the way modern agriculture works.
+There are many chemicals and additives in human food and dog food.
+Even when eating whole foods that are supposed to be all-natural, there will be traces of some chemicals because of how modern agriculture works.
 Some of the chemicals used can harm Pomeranians.
 The list includes: